tanderson11/hybrid/tests/README.md

 ### Unrealizable rounding

-*[Applies to algorithms with stochastic non-integer updates (CLE partitioning algorithms, implicit tau-leaping)]*
+*[Applies to algorithms with stochastic non-integer updates (CLE partitioning algorithms, implicit tau-leaping).]*

 When species quantities are rounded, care needs to be take that the rounding does not move the system to a stoichiometrically unreachable state.